Contractor Services Providers

 - Notable certifications — including trade-specific endorsements and any minority- or women-owned business certifications.

-- Vetting status — whether the listing has passed the network's internal review process, described separately.
+- Vetting status — whether the provider has passed the network's internal review process, described separately.

 Geographic distribution

-The listings cover all 50 US states, with concentration reflecting actual contractor density and construction activity.
-As of the most recent directory build, the five states with the highest listing counts are California, Texas, Florida, New York, and Illinois — consistent with US Census Bureau data on construction payroll employment by state.
+The providers cover all 50 US states, with concentration reflecting actual contractor density and construction activity.
+As of the most recent provider network build, the five states with the highest provider counts are California, Texas, Florida, New York, and Illinois — consistent with US Census Bureau data on construction payroll employment by state.

 Coverage in rural and low-density states is thinner.
-States including Wyoming, Vermont, North Dakota, South Dakota, and Montana each have fewer than 40 active listings.
+States including Wyoming, Vermont, North Dakota, South Dakota, and Montana each have fewer than 40 active providers.
 This reflects market size, not editorial choice.
-Users in those states are directed toward the broader Contractor Services Directory Purpose and Scope page for guidance on working with out-of-state contractors who hold reciprocal licenses.
+Users in those states are directed toward the broader Contractor Services Provider Network Purpose and Scope page for guidance on working with out-of-state contractors who hold reciprocal licenses.

-Listings are not weighted toward any metro area.
+Providers are not weighted toward any metro area.
 The geographic filter tool allows sorting by state, by designated market area (DMA), or by ZIP code radius — 25-mile, 50-mile, and 100-mile radius options are available.
-Government project contractors are listed separately from commercial and residential providers, given the distinct licensing, bonding, and prevailing wage requirements that apply to public work in most states.
+Government project contractors are verified separately from commercial and residential providers, given the distinct licensing, bonding, and prevailing wage requirements that apply to public work in most states.